noanabeshima/tinymodel/README.md

 It has 4 layers, uses ReLU activations, and has no layernorms.

 It was trained for 3 epochs on a [preprocessed version of TinyStoriesV2](https://huggingface.co/datasets/noanabeshima/TinyStoriesV2).
+I recommend using this dataset for getting SAE/transcoder activations.